 An extensive study looks at personal space in 42 countries, and how weather affects preferences.

-Is there a tendency to clockwise walks around the block?
+Do we have a tendency to walk clockwise around the block?
 Why do sports favor counterclockwise rotation?
-Does anything have to do with handedness, or driving habits?
+Does it have anything to do with handedness or driving habits?

 Forgetfulness may seem like an undesirable trait, but new research shows that memory loss is an essential brain function that can make us smarter.

 Baby brains benefit from a second language.
 A new strategy shows how one hour of daily play in "parentese" helps babies pick up new language capabilities.

 A new study reveals that anything more than a moderate amount of charisma in a leader actually may interfere with his or her effectiveness.